Gold mania 2010: Substance or sizzle?

 The bottom line is people are concerned about the financial future of the US.
-There is concerns about falling US dollar.
-There is major concern about the US spending and how much debt they are accumulating.
+There are concerns about falling US dollar.
+There is a major concern about US spending and how much debt they are accumulating.
 They have the taps turned on full tilt.
 Gold has been perceived as a safe haven or catastrophe insurance.
 So it’s no wonder that in tough economic times, gold tends to do well.
-But is the price of merely the outcome of hype and the herd mentality or is there some substance to it’s rise?
+But is the price of merely the outcome of hype and the herd mentality or is there some substance to its rise?

 What is the outlook?

 I’ve never been one to try and predict the future of the stock market or any component of the stock market like gold so I am not about to start here.
 What I will say is I think Gold is not as “safe” as people think to do the hype might be over-rated.
 Gold has a risk just like any other commodity or stock.
 Gold is volatile!
 I looked at some charts where I mapped the price of gold against some stock market indices and the history of gold has been just as volatile as anything else.
 There’s a lot of hype going on so be careful of the stories around gold.

 I read an interesting article by Dan Hallett, a respected analyst suggests that it’s not as safe as you might think.
 Although Gold has weather tough times better than the stock market, it still has periods of loss.
 In the 1970’s it dropped 31%.
 More recently in 2008, Gold dropped 25% during the financial crisis.
 Just be careful in thinking that gold can’t go down.
 It can and it will.